things to do in cuba

 2. Hike El Yunque

-El Yunque – or, the Anvil – is a unique tabletop mountain outside of Baracoa, Cuba that is mentioned even in Christopher Columbus’ diaries upon his first sightings of the island.
+El Yunque – which means the Anvil in English – is a unique tabletop mountain outside of Baracoa, Cuba that is mentioned even in Christopher Columbus’ diaries upon his first sightings of the island.

 An important part of the “skyline” of the small, historic city of Baracoa, hiking El Yunque is one of the best hikes in Cuba, and a very popular excursion.